hphelion/documentation/commercial/GA1/commercial.install-GA-NTP.md

 # HP Helion OpenStack&#174;: Installing an NTP Server

 This page provides detailed information on configuring the seed VM as a Network Time Protocol (NTP) server.
 NTP is a networking protocol for clock synchronization between computer systems.
 The undercloud and overcloud systems are configured as NTP clients during the installation process.

+HP Helion OpenStack does not requrie using the seed VM as the NTP server.You can use an external NTP server, as needed.

+**Notes:**

+* NTP clients should use only stratum 2 and higher servers.
-All the Helion servers use UTC as a time zone.
+* All the Helion servers use UTC as a time zone.

-**Note:** NTP clients should use only stratum 2 and higher servers

 ##Configure NTP